Billy Walker (footballer, born 1897): Playing career

-Walker made his senior debut in January 1920 in the FA Cup, scoring twice as Villa won 2-1 in the first round against non-league side Queens Park Rangers.
+Walker made his senior debut in January 1920 in the FA Cup, scoring twice as Aston Villa won 2–1 in the first round against non-league side Queens Park Rangers.
 He played in five more FA Cup games, scoring another three, helping Aston Villa reach the FA Cup Final, against second division Huddersfield Town.
 An extra time winner at Stamford Bridge by Billy Kirton saw Walker become an FA Cup winner in his debut season.
-Walker also scored 8 league goals in 15 matches at the back end of the 1919-20 season, including a hat-trick against Newcastle United, as Villa ended the first season after the first world war in ninth place.
+Walker also scored 8 league goals in 15 matches at the back end of the 1919–20 season, including a hat-trick against Newcastle United, as Villa ended the first season after the first world war in ninth place.

-On the opening day of the 1920-21 season he scored 4 goals as Villa beat Arsenal 5-0.
-In November 1921, Walker became the first player to score a hat-trick of penalty kicks in a first division match, the second ever after William McAulay for Walsall in 1900, doing so in a 7–1 win against Bradford City.
-Walker is one of ten players to score this rare hat-trick in a league game – five more in cup games – only matched later in the top flight by Charlie Mitten (Man Utd 1950) and Ken Barnes (Man City 1957).
-Walker would score 26 goals this season which would be his best in the league and also 4 in the FA Cup.
-He scored over 20 league goals in each of the next two seasons also.
+On the opening day of the 1920–21 season he scored four goals as Villa beat Arsenal 5–0.
+In November 1921, Walker became the first player to score a hat-trick of penalty kicks in a First Division match, the second ever after William McAulay for Walsall in 1900, doing so in a 7–1 win against Bradford City.
+Walker is one of twelve players to score this rare hat-trick in a League game, only matched later in the top flight by Charlie Mitten (Man Utd, 1950), Ken Barnes (Man City, 1957). and Justin Kluivert (Bournemouth, 2024).
+Walker scored 26 goals that season, his best total in the league, and four in the FA Cup.
+He also scored over 20 league goals in each of the next two seasons.

-The 1923-24 season saw Villa again reach the FA Cup final, Walker scoring 3 in 6 games, but disappointment this time as they lost 2-0 to Newcastle United at Wembley.
-Walker scored 21 goals in the 1925-26 season, the fourth and final time he would score over twenty league goals.
-He became Aston Villa’s captain in 1926, leading the team for five years before handing it over to Alec Talbot in 1931.
-He scored 10 in 1927-28 but the next season saw him net 19 times in 36 league appearances.
+The 1923–24 season saw Villa again reach the FA Cup final, Walker scoring three in six games, but they lost 2–0 to Newcastle United at Wembley.
+Walker scored 21 goals in the 1925–26 season, the fourth and final time scored over twenty League goals in a season.
+He became Aston Villa's captain in 1926, leading the team for five years before handing it over to Alec Talbot in 1931.
+He scored 10 in 1927–28 but the next season saw him net 19 times in 36 league appearances.
 The following season he failed to reach double figures, scoring only 8 times.